ricardoboss/Volter/docs/api/README.md

 PhpStorm lets you execute the files directly in the editor with it's built-in HTTP client.
 By pressing `alt + enter` while the cursor is in the url, you can select which environment to use.
 The environments are stored in the `http-client.env.json` file.
-For private variables you can clone the file `http-client.private.env.example.json` to `http-client.private.env.json` and update the values.
+For private variables you can copy the file `http-client.private.env.example.json` to `http-client.private.env.json` and update the values.
 It will automatically be ignored by git.

+If you now execute a request within PhpStorm from a `.http` file, the included tests are automatically executed.

-**For testing without PhpStorm**, you could use any generic API testing utility.
+**For testing without PhpStorm**, you can use any generic API testing utility.
 We recommend using [Postman](https://www.getpostman.com/) for this.
 A collection for Postman is being considered, but not in the works yet.